FlutterDevTools/simple_json/README.md

 # simple_json
 Simple way to dynamically convert from and to JSON using build-time generators given a type.

+### Why?
+- Simple
+- No messy `.g.dart` files for each serializable file
+- Dynamic serialization and de-serialization without caring about the actual type
+- Model files stay clean and don't care about the serialization logic (SRP)

 ## Quick Start

 *pubspec.yaml*